 When will your community join the many places with a right to counsel for tenants?

-As part of its Solutions work, Results for America is partnering with National Coalition for Civil Right to Counsel (NCCRC), PolicyLink, Heartland Center for Jobs and Freedom, and Red Bridge Strategies to offer a cohort of cities, counties, states, and community partners to join a learning opportunity where they will:
+As part of its Solutions work, Results for America is partnering with National Coalition for Civil Right to Counsel (NCCRC), PolicyLink, and Human Impact Partners to offer a cohort of cities, counties, states, and community partners to join a learning opportunity where they will:

 - Have a space for intra and inter jurisdictional learning and networking, and